 The development of the Global Physics, carried out by Global Mechanics, confirms the proposed new paradigm.
 Global Mechanics makes the unification of the fundamental forces as the result of the different states of composition, constitution, or aggregation of fundamental matter or global aether.

-The first problem to consider when presenting the new model of constitution of matter is of a terminological nature.
+The first problem to consider when presenting the new model of the constitution of matter is of a terminological nature.
 The definition of matter is not unique, and its fundamental structure is still unknown in Modern Physics.

 The definition of matter is in continuous evolution, as the characteristics and properties of the components of states of matter are better known or with the discovery of new elementary particles of the structure of matter.

 Even the concept of matter differs in some Wikipedia pages from the English to the Spanish, just to give an example.
-To prevent confusions between the different meanings, Global Mechanics defines matter in general as the only thing that has entity in the physical reality of our world, in a clear contrast to abstract, mathematical, imaginary or magical concepts.
+To prevent confusions between the different meanings, Global Mechanics defines matter in general as the only thing that has an entity in the physical reality of our world, in clear contrast to abstract, mathematical, imaginary or magical concepts.

 The word ether has a negative connotation in the scientific community since the consolidation of General Relativity.
 Nonetheless, there is a practical unanimity regarding its existence, though there have not been any attempts to synthesize its possible properties.

 Einstein himself pointed out that space-time could be a type of aether if it had mechanical properties.
 However, there is no doubt that if space-time involved a physical limit to speed, it would have mechanical properties affecting velocity, according to Mach’s principle.

 Let us look at the synonyms and other concepts the scientific community uses to avoid classical expressions like gravitational aether and luminiferous aether.